mscharstrom/nginx-redirect-guide/README.md

 ```
 openssl dhparam -out dhparam.pem 4096
 ```
-Done - Now lets get NGINX up running with the certificates.
+Now lets get NGINX up running with these certificates!

 <b>Certificate done, whats next?!</b><br>
 Here is the code that you need to add to your example.com.conf file.
-If any of the following code is unclear, please check my own example file *example.com.conf* in this repository for further details. <br>
+If any of the following code is unclear, please check  the example file *example.com.conf* in this repository for further details and functions (such as ssl_session_timeout) <br>

 ```
 server {